kyclark/tiny_python_projects/README.md

 Your goal is to pass all the tests.
 The tests are written in an order designed to guide you in how break the problem down, e.g., often a test will ask you to alter one bit of text from the command line, and this it will ask you to read and alter the text from a file.
 I would suggest you solve the tests in order.
 The `make test` target in every Makefile executes `pytest -xv test.py` where the `-x` flag will have `pytest` halt testing after it finds one that fails.
 There's no point in running every test when one fails, so I think this is less frustrating that seeing perhaps hundreds of lines of failing tests shoot by.

 A fair number of the program rely on a dictionary of English words.
 To be sure that you can reproduce my results, I include a copy of mine in `inputs/words.zip`.

+## Why Not Notebooks?

+Notebooks are great for interactive exploration of data, especially if you want to visualize thing, but the downsides:

+* Stored as JSON not line-oriented text, so no good `diff` tools
+* Not easily shared
+* Too easy to run cells out of order
+* Hard to test
+* No way to pass in arguments

+As I want you to learn

 ## Author